 Secure ESXi Configuration Overview

-During the first boot after installing or upgrading the ESXi host to vSphere 7.0 Update 2, the following occurs:
+During the first boot after installing or upgrading the ESXi host to vSphere 7.0 Update 2 or later, the following occurs:

 - If the ESXi host has a TPM, and it is enabled in the firmware, the archived configuration file is encrypted by an encryption key stored in the TPM.
 From this point on, the configuration of the host is sealed by the TPM.

 - If the ESXi host does not have a TPM, ESXi uses a Key Derivation Function (KDF) to generate a secure configuration encryption key for the archived configuration file.
 The inputs to the KDF are stored on disk in the encryption.info file.